9. Taxation of Business Profits in France

 Income received by the owner is treated as a salary and is taxed through the personal income tax system, deductible for the purposes of calculating liability to company tax.

-The rate of company tax depends on the turnover and capital structure of the business (2020).
+The rate of company tax depends on the turnover and capital structure of the business.

-If the capital was provided by the owners, and at least 75% continues to be held by individuals, then the rate of taxation is 15% for profits up to €38,120 per annum.
+If the capital was provided by the owners, and at least 75% continues to be held by individuals, then the rate of taxation is 15% up to €38,120 profit.
+Beyond this figure, the rate is 25% (2022).

 Tax is payable on a quarterly basis on 15 March, 15 June, 15 September et 15 December.